hajducak/BowlingTracker/README.md

 - Calculate statistics such as average score, strike percentage, and spare percentage
 - Save data to Firebase
 - Resume an ongoing game
 - **Pin selection mode** – manually select standing or left over pins before rolling
+- **Pinfall visualization** – view pinfall results for each individual frame

 ## Technologies Used
 - **SwiftUI** – modern UI framework for iOS apps